 …or AROUND $30.
-As you’ll see, I ended up going over a bit, but chances are, you won’t eat all of everything that you buy, and you’ll have leftovers for your NEXT charcuterie board, so…winning!
+As you’ll see, I ended up going over a bit, but chances are, you won’t eat all of everything that you buy, and you’ll have leftovers for your NEXT Trader Joe’s Charcuterie Board, so…winning!

 With Valentine’s Day coming up, I thought it might be fun to show how to put together the ultimate romantic snack/dinner.
 Does anyone else love to do a charcuterie board as their meal?
 I love some good cheese, some meat, snacks, and a glass of wine.
 It saves room for dessert afterwards, too 😉

 While you can really go to any grocery store to find your charcuterie board essentials, I love hitting up Trader Joe’s.
+Trader Joe’s Charcuterie is one of my favorite things about TJ’s!
 For one, their cheese section is awesome.
 Second, they always have fun options for nuts, crackers, and spreads!
 And lastly, their prices are worthy of the heart-eye emoji.

-So to create a charcuterie board, I like to go to the store knowing what basics I’ll need.
+So to create a Trader Joe’s Charcuterie Board, I like to go to the store knowing what basics I’ll need.
 For me, I think a great one is comprised of a hard cheese, a soft spreadable cheese, and something in the middle.
 So for this charcuterie board, I have Parmesan Reggiano for the hard cheese, a Blue Cambozola (OMG so good) for the soft cheese, and a Gouda for the in between.

 I like to have two different kinds of crackers/carbs, a fruit, some meat, a spread like hummus or in this case TJ’s Eggplant Garlic Spread, and some nuts.
 So here’s what I ended up with this time:

 Eggplant Garlic Spread $2.40